inedumozey/filter/README.md

-# fine-filter.js
+# @mozeyinedu/filter.js

-fine-filter.js filters array of objects with few lines of codes.
+filter.js filters array of objects with few lines of codes.
 It is scalable, light weight and simple to use with both simple and complex array of objects of any size

 ## Description
 filter.js is a light weight, plain javascript package that can be used to filter large array of objects.
 Can be used for simple array of objects as well as complex ones

 ## Installation
-`npm i fine-filter --save`
+`npm i @mozeyinedu/filter`

 ## Usage
 ...

-    import filter from "fine-filter";
+    import filter from "@mozeyinedu/filter";
+...

+...

+    const filter = require("@mozeyinedu/filter");
 ...

 filter accept an object that has a total of 5 properties out of which only one is compulsary.
 It also returns the filtered array, you can assign it to a variable to them